Ken Weekes

 Kenneth Hunnel Weekes (24 January 1912 - 9 February 1998), better known as Bam Bam Weekes, was a West Indian international cricketer who represented Jamaica (1938–1947/48) and played two Test matches on the West Indies tour of England in 1939.

-He was the cousin of renowned batsman Everton Weekes andwas the first Test cricketer to be born in the United States.
+He was the cousin of renowned batsman Everton Weekes and was the first Test cricketer to be born in the United States.
 As of 2024, the only other US-born cricketer to have played at that level is the Sri Lankan Jehan Mubarak.